shpml/fundamentals/05_chapter/08_assesment.md

 **Bonus:**

-* Use the navbar items to [scroll down](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) to their respected positions on the page.
+* Use the nav bar items to [scroll down](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) to their respected positions on the page.

 ##### Below are the steps for completing this assignment: